ibm-cloud-docs/devsecops-alm/devsecops-alm-stack-prereqs.md

 ## Required permissions
 {: #devsecops-alm-stack-permissions}

 The following tables outline the permissions required for an `administrator` to successfully run the DevSecOps Solution for Apps stack.
 The most permissive set of permissions allows for the creation of a resource group as well as service IDs for pipeline operations.
 These permissions can be reduced by scoping the access to an existing resource group in which to deploy the resources.
 The recommended configuration of the DevSecOps Solution stack is for the creation of Service IDs for the running of the pipelines and an access group for adding developers/users.
 By default the DevSecOps Solution for Apps stack will create these service IDs but, it is a requirement to provide a GIT personal access token as a Service ID will not be able to access the repositories otherwise.
 Configuring the repository tool integrations with a GIT personal access token is also the recommended configuration.
 An added benefit of using the Service ID is that Secrets Manager can rotate the service api keys secrets associated with the Service IDs automatically.
 This rotation period is set to 90 days by default.
 Alternatively, instead of using a service api key linked to a service ID, a standard api key can be created for running the pipelines.
 The access for this key should be scoped using an access group.
 Note, it is only the api key used for running the pipelines that can be created either as a service api key or a standard api key.
 The api key created for accessing the Cloud Object Storage bucket is a service api key only.
+Auto rotation of the standard api setup is not supported.
 Permissions for creating Service IDs are higher due to the need to create service authorizations.
-Auto rotation of the standard api setup is not supported.
+The tables have columns for `Role (Service IDs)` and `Role (Standard api key)` which highlight the different access requirements for for setting up Service IDs as opposed to creating a standard api key.

-### Admistrator role for full deployment
+### Administrator role for full deployment
 {: #devsecops-alm-stack-admin-full}

 | Services | Resources | Role (Service IDs) | Role (Standard api key) |